omaxtr/gamergamma/README.md

 *   **Minimize to Tray**: Send the app to the system tray (Lightbulb icon) to keep your workspace clean.

 ## Credits & Inspiration
-**Gamer Gamma** is the spiritual successor to **Gamma Panel** (Original by Tomaž Šolc).
+**Gamer Gamma** is the spiritual successor to **Gamma Panel**.
 When the legend stopped working on modern Windows, Gamer Gamma was born to keep the legacy alive.

 Built with ❤️ for gamers.
 Implementation: **omaxtr**
 Logic Assistant: **Antigravity AI**